Home Cigars Smoking in Pairs

 Photo provided by Luke of aspiringgentleman.com

-I would argue that smoking a cigar solo is the best way to unwind and spend time collecting one’s thoughts, gaining an inner calm while the cigar entertains your physical senses.
+I would argue that smoking a cigar solo is the best way to unwind and spend time collecting one’s thoughts, gaining inner calm while the cigar entertains your physical senses.
 However, when it comes to delving into the depths and nuances of a particular cigar, as well as enjoying the great conversation that cigars bring, Smoking in Pairs with others is a superb way to spend time.
-Normally, when smoking with colleagues, we will each pull a cigar or two from our own, or each other’s humidors, comparing and contrasting our choices as we snip and light our selections.
-While this diversity provides great insight into one’s preferences and the preferences of others, the experience of two or more people smoking the exact same cigar opens up an entirely different, and unique, avenue for developing one’s palate.
+Normally, when smoking with colleagues, we will each pull a cigar or two from our own or each other’s humidors, comparing and contrasting our choices as we snip and light our selections.
+While this diversity provides great insight into one’s preferences and the preferences of others, the experience of two or more people smoking the exact same cigar opens up an entirely different and unique avenue for developing one’s palate.

 Smoking in Pairs